 Your doctor might also compare the color and temperature of the painful arm or leg with the matching, healthy one.
 For instance, if your left arm hurts, your doctor will compare it to your right arm.

 More tests may be needed to rule out other possible causes of your pain and to make a correct diagnosis.

-Because CRPS can be hard to diagnose, your doctor may suggest you see a specialist, such as a neurologist, rheumatologist, or pain specialist.
+CRPS can be hard to diagnose.
+Your doctor may suggest that you see a specialist.
+This may be a neurologist, a rheumatologist, or a pain specialist.

-Treatment for CRPS is divided into four areas:
+Treatment for complex regional pain syndrome (CRPS) is divided into four areas:

 Medicine can be used to help with pain from CRPS.
 There are different medicines that may be tried.
 You may also have medicine to help you sleep.

 It may seem very odd that treatment for CRPS includes moving your painful limb, especially when any movement of that limb causes you severe pain.
-But research has shown that physical therapy and occupational therapy are very important parts of treatment for CRPS.
+But occupational therapy and physical therapy are helpful parts of treatment for CRPS.